alexcolombari/oil-classification/README.md

 # Machine Learning applied to predictive maintenence of industrial equipment.

-#### In development

-An Deep Learning approach for oil samples image classification using Convolutional Neural Networks.
+An Machine Learning approach for oil samples image classification using Convolutional Neural Networks.
 This thesis was researched and developed to get my undergraduate Computer Science Bachelor's title.

 ### Using